david-kavenga/david-kavenga.github.io/README.md

       }
     }
 ```
-This shows some of the key rules which dictate the penguin's animated right hand. animation duration, name, iteration count, transformation origin and timing function are defined. `@keyframes` defines rules for the animation.
-In this case, the arm is rotated four times based on time during the animation.
-The percentages correspond to how far through the duration the transformation occurs.
+This shows some of the key rules which dictate the movement of the penguin's right hand.
+Animation duration, name, iteration count, transformation origin and timing function are defined. `@keyframes` defines rules for the animation.
+In this case, the arm is rotated four times during the animation.
+The percentages correspond to how far through the animation (of the total 3s) the transformation occurs.